icecreamhead/londoncitypool/content/news/league-structure.md

 * If a team were to withdraw from a two division set up, this would leave remaining teams with even fewer matches.
 * League fees are being reintroduced from this season, and to justify these the season should be of a satisfactory length.
 * Maintaining a May finish to the league and KO competitions will allow us to trial a new Summer League/Season.
 This was raised at the AGM as something people/teams would be interested in.

+Update: A 12th team (Imperial) has now joined the league.
+All of the above information is still broadly applicable, except that all teams will play 16 matches, since both the Championship and the Shield will contain 6 teams.